 WNV emerged for the first time in the Northeast of the United States (US) in 1999.
 WNV case numbers increased in the US in following years, and WNV is now found across the whole of the US and into Canada.

 In the US, WNV has been detected in 65 different mosquito species although only a few Culex species drive epizootic and epidemic transmission.
 The most important vectors are Cx. pipiens in the northern states, Cx. quinquefasciatus in the southern states, and Cx. tarsalis in the western states.
 WNV cases in the US peaked in 2003 with 9,862 human cases and 264 deaths.
 Thereafter there was a steady decline in cases until 2009 (720 human cases, 32 deaths and 116 presumptive viraemic blood donors).
 Except for 2012, when the highest number of WNV cases since 2003 was reported (5,674 human cases, 286 deaths, 703 presumptive viraemic blood donors), the number of WNV cases has remained relatively constant with the number of presumptive viraemic blood donors identified also remaining constant and high (in the region of 2000 WNV cases and 300 presumptive viraemic blood donors per annum).
-The SARS-CoV-2 pandemic was likely responsible for reduced number of cases (<1,000) and presumptive viraemic blood donors (<150) in 2020 although case numbers increased to >1,000 in 2021 and 2022 and initial reports indicate that 2023 has been an active year for WNV.
+The SARS-CoV-2 pandemic was likely responsible for a reduced number of cases (less than 1,000) and presumptive viraemic blood donors (less than 150) in 2020 although case numbers increased to greater than 1,000 in 2021, 2022 and 2023, and 491 to 10 September 2024.

 In Canada a similar pattern has been observed.
-The majority (99%) of the human cases currently occur between 01 July and 31 October each year.
+The majority (99%) of the human cases currently occur between 01 July and 31 October each year, although cases have been reported in June.

-As travel to the USA and Canada is common in UK blood donors, a deferral policy for such donors was adopted by UK Blood Transfusion Services in June 2003 as a precautionary measure.
+As travel to the USA and Canada is common in UK blood donors, a deferral policy for such donors was adopted by UK Blood Services in June 2003 as a precautionary measure.